RMU Center for Veterans and Military Families

 How can I get more involved with the CVMF?

-Join the RMU SVA!
+Join the RMU Student Veterans Association!
 The SVA provides veterans and military family members with the chance to stay connected with one another by providing morale boosting events, panel discussions, community event participation, and fundraisers.
-Contact email@example.com if you are interested.
+Contact email@example.com or firstname.lastname@example.org if you are interested, have questions, or want additional information.

 Who can access the CVMF Gym?

-The CVMF Gym is only to be used by the CVMF staff, Bravo Company cadets and cadre of the Three Rivers Battalion ROTC program at Robert Morris University (RMU ROTC), and the cadets and staff of the IUP Police Academy at Robert Morris University (RMU/IUP Police Academy).
+The CVMF Gym is only to be used by the CVMF Staff, Bravo Company cadets and cadre of the Three Rivers Battalion ROTC program at Robert Morris University (RMU ROTC), the cadets and staff of the IUP Police Academy at Robert Morris University (RMU/IUP Police Academy), and current CVMF students who are either current/retired military members or students using VA Educational Benefits (all of which have turned in the CVMF Gym User Agreement Form).
 Use of the CVMF Gym by all other parties is forbidden unless prior written consent is received from the Director of the Center for Veterans and Military Families (CVMF Director).
 The CVMF staff and RMU ROTC will be given priority use of the CVMF Gym.
+Any violation of gym rules and/or the signed agreement form will result in gym access being revoked.

 - RMU is consistently ranked a Military Friendly® School by G.I.
 Jobs magazine and is a Gold ranking in 2021 Military Friendly® Schools